 Depending on your needs, we can assist you with a wide range of services.
-We look at the bigger picture and become part of the team working with you towards the success of your business.
+We look at the bigger picture and become part of the team working with you toward the success of your business.
 All client relationships begin with an interview where we discuss together the plans for the company, the successes you have had as well as the challenges.
-We then work together to identify the areas of service that LeMay & Company can deploy to best help you meet your goals, ensure the continuation of your success and navigate your challenges.
+We then work together to identify the areas of service that LeMay & Company can deploy to help you best meet your goals, ensure the continuation of your success and navigate your challenges.

 How do you bill for your services?

-LeMay & Company’s fees are based on the time required to perform the services we provide.
+LeMay & Company’s fees are based on the time required to perform our services.
 We prepare detailed invoices on a monthly basis listing the services provided and the subsequent fee associated with each of those services.
 Payment is due upon receipt.
 To avoid misunderstandings, we will issue an engagement letter based on our first meeting.
-The engagement letter describes, in detail, the services to be rendered, fee ranges and the other terms and conditions of the engagement.
+The engagement letter describes, in detail, the services to be rendered, fee ranges, and the other terms and conditions of the engagement.
 Although we do not enter into retainer arrangements, in certain cases, we will establish a monthly plan so that clients can effectively budget the cost of services as related to a large ongoing project.

 What should my business expect to pay over a given year for your services?

-Each and every business is unique and we treat you as such.
+Each and every business is unique, and we treat you as such.
 We do not provide any cookie-cutter or boxed service.
-Since our services are specifically tailored to the client the annual cost varies.
-Please contact us or schedule a meeting to discuss your particular needs and what you can expect in terms of estimated financial investment.
+Since our services are specifically tailored to the client, the annual cost varies.
+Please contact us or schedule a meeting to discuss your particular needs and what you can expect regarding your estimated financial investment.

 Don’t see your question here?
 Contact us today with your question.